gotvc/got/docs/cli.md

 Branch switches to the volume at name, or creates volume with the provided name and initializes it with the content of the current volume.

 ### `got commit [-m <message>]`
-Applies the contents of staging to the contents of the active volume, producing a new commit.
+Produces a delta by looking at the tracked paths and applies that delta to the contents of the active volume.
+This produces a new commit.
-The new commit is written to the current volume, replacing what was there.
+The new commit is written to the active volume, replacing what was there.

 ### `got ls <path>`
 Lists the children of path in the filesystem contained in the current volume.